Colin McFarlane: Film

 McFarlane's first film was 1996's short film A Mulatto Song, which focused on the life of George Bridgetower, a virtuoso violinist from the late eighteenth and early nineteenth centuries.
 The next year would see him feature in the direct-to-film film I'd Like A Word With You, a corporate training video on how to deal with discipline interviews.
 He portrayed Police Commissioner Gillian B. Loeb in the critically acclaimed films Batman Begins (2005) and The Dark Knight (2008).
-He has also made numerous appearances in the Doctor Who franchise, voicing the Heavenly Host in the Christmas special "Voyage of the Damned" and playing Moran in the "Under the Lake" and "Before the Flood" episodes of the ninth series from 2015.
-In addition, he also appeared in the third series of Torchwood, Children of Earth, as the American military representative Colonel Pierce.

-He appears alongside Matt Smith and Natalie Dormer in the action horror film Patient Zero (2018).
+He appeared alongside Matt Smith and Natalie Dormer in the action horror film Patient Zero (2018).
 He then appeared as the governor in the 2019 thriller film Crawl, featuring Kaya Scodelario and Barry Pepper.

 Voice acting

-McFarlane's first voice role was in 1994 as Othello in S4C's Emmy Award winning animated series Shakespeare: The Animated Tales, which adapted and condensed classic Shakespearean plays for children.
+McFarlane's first voice role was in 1994 as Othello in S4C's Emmy Award-winning animated series Shakespeare: The Animated Tales, which adapted and condensed classic Shakespearean plays for children.
 The next year would see him voice the main villain in BBC's animated series Oscar's Orchestra, which explored a future where music was banned.
-In 1996, McFarlane voiced two characters, God and Goliath, in the Emmy winning animated series Testament: The Bible in Animation.
-From there he would go on to voice the recurring role of Sergeant Slipper, from 1996 to 1998, in the animated Dennis the Menace cartoon Dennis and Gnasher.
+In 1996, McFarlane voiced two characters, God and Goliath, in the Emmy-winning animated series Testament: The Bible in Animation.
+From there he would go on to voice the recurring role of Sergeant Slipper, from 1996 to 1998, in the animated series Dennis and Gnasher.

 His best-known voice roles include JJ and Skip in the original series of Bob the Builder, and as the narrator on the ITV gameshow The Cube.
 He has also voiced Jonah in the 1997 animated series Captain Pugwash, Bulgy the Double Decker Bus and Beresford the Crane in Thomas & Friends and its 2017 feature film Journey Beyond Sodor.
-In addition, he played the part of Elvis the horse in Iconicles, Sparky the dragon in Mike the Knight, voiced several characters in the episode "The Sweater" of The Amazing World of Gumball., and as well as Police Constable Malcolm Williams in the twelfth series of Fireman Sam and its 2020 1-hour special, Norman Price and the Mystery in the Sky.
+In addition, he played the part of Elvis the horse in Iconicles, Sparky the dragon in Mike the Knight, voiced several characters in the episode "The Sweater" of The Amazing World of Gumball, and as well as Police Constable Malcolm Williams in the twelfth series of Fireman Sam and its 2020 1-hour special, Norman Price and the Mystery in the Sky.

 He played US General Trent Stone in the 2014 original audio drama Osiris by Everybodyelse Productions.